Phizzles/GoblinQuest/rules.md

 Difficulty of each stage per task:
 `stage_diff = nr_of_players + task_nr -2`

+For each task roll which stage gets a difficulty increase from the misfortune_table.

 ### Draw your gobo
 Draw one of your gobos with their defining feature and heirloom.